Angelina Looks Glamorous, Yet Unhealthy, On Red Carpet, Encourages Kids To Work In Hollywood

 Angelina also admitted that she wants her children to have a “strong work ethic,” and it seems that she and Brad do have a number of talented budding talents in their brood.

-‘It was a joy.
+“It was a joy.
 I want them to have a strong work ethic.
 When I looked over and I saw [Maddox] and Pax working with the other crew […] it was just wonderful,” Angelina Jolie said.